Skip to content

 As a means to help others heal from emotional difficulty, RAIN was developed.
 The beauty of RAIN is that it can be accessed at any moment, no matter where you are.
 It simply asks you to direct your attention to clearing your mind, and the process is simple, and stress free.

-I love how Bach describes the beauty in this method: The steps give us somewhere to turn in a painful moment, and as we call on them more regularly, they strengthen our capacity to come home to our deepest truth.
+I love how Brach describes the beauty in this method: The steps give us somewhere to turn in a painful moment, and as we call on them more regularly, they strengthen our capacity to come home to our deepest truth.
 Like the clear sky and clean air after a cooling rain, this mindfulness practice brings a new openness and calm to our daily lives.

 Here are the four steps of RAIN: